-The American labor movement is rich in revolutionary traditions upon which the Communist Party and the Trade Union Unity League can draw in their work of organizing the American working class for revolutionary action.
+The American labor movement is rich in revolutionary traditions upon which revolutionary workers and militant trade unionists can draw in their work of organizing the American working class for revolutionary action.
 The great labor struggles which dot the history of the United States, bear testimony to the militancy of the American workers.
-Not only have the workers been ready to initiate struggles or accept provocations of the bosses, but when out on strike, they have stayed out long and fought bitterly against the combined forces of bosses and the minions of the State who always came to their aid.
+Not only have the workers been ready to initiate struggles or accept provocations of the bosses, but when out on strike, they have stayed out long and fought bitterly against the combined forces of bosses and the minions of the State.

-A labor movement which can look back to the general strike movements of 1877 and 1886, to Homestead (1892), to the A. R. U. Strike (1894), to Lawrence (1912), to the Steel Strike (1919), to

-Seattle (1919), to the many strikes in the coal, railroad, clothing and other industries, to the great struggles in Colorado, Pennsylvania, West Virginia, the Mesaba Range and, more recently, to Passaic and Gastonia, can also look forward to still greater struggles in the future.
-With the prevailing objective conditions-constantly deepening economic crisis, growing permanent unemployment, intensified exploitation through speed up methods, acceleration of imperialist rivalries leading to another world war, the American Labor movement, freed of its misleaders, will give an account of itself.
+A labor movement which can look back to the general strike movements of 1877 and 1886, to Homestead (1892), to the A. R. U. Strike (1894), to Lawrence (1912), to the Steel Strike (1919), to Seattle (1919), to the many strikes in the coal, railroad, clothing and other industries, to the great struggles in Colorado, Pennsylvania, West Virginia, the Mesaba Range and, more recently, to the militant strike struggles of Toledo and Minneapolis, the general strike of San Francisco and the nation-wide textile strike, can also look forward to still greater struggles in the immediate future.
+With the prevailing objective conditions-the chronic economic crisis, growing permanent unemployment, intensified exploitation through speed-up methods, etc., acceleration of imperialist rivalries leading to another World War-the American labor movement, freed of its misleaders, will give a full account of itself.
+The mounting strike wave, over the heads of reactionary labor leaders, and the widespread movement for the Workers Unemployment and Social Insurance Bill show that the workers are now overcoming the "New Deal" demagogy and are engaged in a growing struggle against capitalist exploitation.

-May I and March 8-Contribution of American Workers
+May 1 and March 8-Contribution of American Workers

 Out of its traditions the American labor movement has given the international working class two fighting days which the revolutionary workers consider as mile posts and which they must pass each year on their way to ultimate victory.
 Those who were midwives at the birth of these "days" have renounced them as soon as they have acquired revolutionary meaning.
 The A. F. of L. helped with the inauguration of May Day.
 It has long expiated that sin against American capital and it is never held against it.
-Only labor histories hark back to the eighties, and record the unpleasant fact that the A. F. of L. participated in launching a movement which resulted in May Day.

-The Socialist Party, a close, even if poor, relation of the A. F. of L., must be considered as having contributed to the origin of International Women's Day, celebrated each year on March 8.
-About twenty years ago the Socialist women of New York organized, in contradistinction to the bourgeois suffrage movement, a mass participation of proletarian women in the movement for woman suffrage.
+The Socialist Party when it still contained the revolutionary elements must be considered as having contributed to the origin of International Women's Day, celebrated each year on March 8.
+About twenty-five years ago the Socialist women of New York organized, in contradistinction to the bourgeois suffrage movement, a mass participation of proletarian women in the movement for woman suffrage.
 This particular action took place on March 8.
 The success of the New York demonstration led to the establishment of March 8 as Women's Day on a national scale.
 The International Socialist Congress in 1910 made March 8 international.